TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

   keystorePW = "changeit"
 ```
 !!!
 Note
 	Currently you cannot configure SSL encryption for Spark job server through the startup properties or by using user-specified conf file.
-This is planned to be supported in the future releases.
+This is planned to be supported in a future release.

 #### Requirements